abdrahmansoltan/Learning-Notes/Frontend/TypeScript/2-TS-Types.md

   console.log(OrderStatus.DELIVERED); // 2
   ```

-> **Should you use enums?** -> Some say that enums don't have any benefits and that it can be replaced with object of values, and they have a valid point, and some say that it's useful for autocomplete
+- **Should you use enums?**
+  - Some say that enums don't have any benefits and that it can be replaced with object of values, and they have a valid point, and some say that it's useful for autocomplete
+  - When to use it:
+    - When you have a small set of values that are all closely related and known at compile time, and when you want to make your code more readable and prevent misspelling
+    - When you are sure that the values will not change in the future
+    - ex: days of the week, months of the year, primary colors, etc
+  - When not to use it:
+    - When you have a large set of values that are not closely related and not known at compile time
+    - When you want to use it for autocomplete, as it's not recommended to use it for that
+    - ex: set of movie categories on Netflix
+      - because movie categories change all the time, and it's not known at compile time

 ---